PAA is staffed with professional project managers, computer scientists, robotic specialists, analytical chemists, physicists and electronic engineers.

 As Managing Director of PAA, Ron has guided the company through the recessions of the 1990s and 2000s and has served in the critical roles of Quality Manager and Safety Officer as well as managing the PAA marketing effort.

 Mike’s background, in analytical chemistry, spectroscopy and process monitoring, was forged during a 15-year career with BP Research.
 Initially, these techniques formed the basis of new business venture, in 1992, when PAA was founded.

 As PAA grew, Mike was closely involved in the development of PAA products such as AddiMet, GranuMet, Ichos (acoustic spectrometers) and multivariate statistics (chemometrics) together with security compliance software to meet the pharma regulators requirements for validating digital data submissions.

 The company’s transformation from petrochemical/manufacturing to the pharma, biotech and healthcare sectors is mirrored in Mike’s technical role, coordinating the fast-growing manufacture of laboratory workcell systems for Life Sciences at PAA.
-Mike also managed the recent merger of PAA with Peak Robotics, Inc.

 In addition to the management and technical roles, Mike is also the Finance Director.
 Mike is a Graduate and Fellow of the Royal Society of Chemistry.